Another step has been taken towards the potential creation of a bridge or tunnel between Scotland and Northern Ireland.

 Last year Scotland's transport secretary Michael Matheson branded it a £20bn "vanity project".

 However, one of the UK's leading architects Prof Alan Dunlop told Channel 4 News there would always be "naysayers".

 "Such a project could be potentially tremendous for the country and show us as a forward looking and thinking country," he said.

-He also told the BBC last year: "We do have incredibly talented architects and engineers in Scotland so I am sure that as a technical challenge it wouldn't be insurmountable."
+He also previously told the BBC: "We do have incredibly talented architects and engineers in Scotland so I am sure that as a technical challenge it wouldn't be insurmountable."

 Plans for some kind of link - either a tunnel or a bridge - go back as far as the 1890s but, despite much consideration, nothing has ever been built.

 However, some political will has emerged in recent years.

 In Northern Ireland, a proposal was contained in the 2015 DUP manifesto.

 One MP told the BBC a bridge could make travel "less expensive and probably more certain".